jsadsad/aA_Classwork/W9D1_WD92/notes.md

 _Callbacks are always invoked in function style_

-There are 5 styles: function, menthod, constructor, call, apply.
+There are 5 styles: function, method, constructor, call, apply.

 Functions that are needed to bind: method

+Save `let that = this`

 # Currying